dbwebb-se/mvc/example/symfony/README.md

 ![lucky number json](.img/lucky-number-json.png)

-You can see that the HTTP response header is saying `application/json` indicating that it the response is a JSON response.
+You can see that the HTTP response header is saying `application/json` indicating that the response is a JSON response.